LasseWolter/honours-project-21-22/Research/research_review.md

 - S. Petridis and M. Pantic, “Audiovisual laughter detection based on temporal features,” in Proc.
 10th Int.
 Conf.
 Multimodal Interfaces, 2008, pp. 37–44.
   - _[GS-Ranked 5th "laughter detection"]_

+### Privacy

+Quote from: "Quantitative Laughter Detection, Measurement, and Classification—A Critical Survey (2016)"

+> In addition, even if audio and video data based systems are
+> generally the most ecological, as they allow to monitor subjects
+> moving and interacting freely, these systems can raise privacy
+> concerns, especially in the case of applications for laughter
+> aware intelligent machines and interfaces.
+Individual wearable
+> systems using body movement data, relying on well-established
+> body movement-emotional state models, can help addressing
+> these concerns.

+- I understand this argument but disagree because wearable sensors are quite inconvenient and intrusive
+  - Gillick et al. agree with me:
+    > Research within HCI has also explored techniques for detect-ing laughter or related emotional signals through other modalities besides audio.
+Laughter detection might also be attempted, for example, through cameras trained on facial expressions [20,21]or through wearable technology integrated into clothing in order to track body movements [22,23,24].
+These kinds of sensing,however, have proved to be more intrusive and less practical than passive audio-based sensing using the microphones already embedded in our mobile phones [7].

 ### Questions

+- How sensible is it that we use a model that was made for 'noisy environments' does this suit our domain?
+  - how important is 'resistance to noise' for our model?
 - Which paper first used CNNs instead of other techniques for audio classification?
 - How much should I talk about the history of audio processing in general?
   - include a few more general papers on AED(Audio Event Detection)